WADS, PADS Integrate with Royal Australian Air Force for Talisman Sabre 2025

-Group Photo of Western Air Defense members at the Eastern Region Operations Centre, 3CRU CRC Building, RAAF BASE WILLIAMTOWN, New South Wales, Australia, July 15, 2025.
+Western Air Defense Sector and Pacific Air Defense Sector team poses at the 2nd Squadron "WEDGETAIL" building, RAAF Base Williamtown, New South Wales, Australia, July 16, 2025.
 (Photo Courtesy of Maj.
 Santos Mederos)

 |Date Taken: